Part of the MahjTips guide library

 How to Play American Mahjong: A Step-by-Step Beginner Guide

-Learn how to play American Mahjong step by step, including setup, the Charleston, drawing, discarding, calling tiles, jokers, and declaring Mah Jongg.
+Learn how to play American Mahjong step by step, including setup, the Charleston, drawing, discarding, calling tiles, jokers, card checks, and declaring Mah Jongg.

 American Mahjong looks like a lot the first time you sit down: walls, racks, jokers, flowers, a card full of patterns, and people calmly saying tile names you have not memorized yet.
 The good news is that the game has a rhythm.
 Once you understand that rhythm, the table starts to feel much less mysterious.

-This guide walks through a typical American Mah Jongg hand the way a beginner actually experiences it: set up the tiles, pass in the Charleston, pick a possible hand, draw and discard, call only when it is legal, and check carefully before declaring Mah Jongg.
+The beginner version is simple: build and deal the tiles, pass in the Charleston, choose a possible hand from the current card, then draw, discard, call only when legal, and check carefully before declaring Mah Jongg.

 What You Need